Engineering Course Description(s)

 An introduction to the engineering profession, the engineering disciplines, and the engineering design process.
 Principles of professionalism, ethics, teamwork, and problem solving.
-Introduction to engineering software tools such as MATLAB, Mathematica, and Excel.
+Introduction to engineering software tools such as MATLAB.
 Team-oriented, hands-on design project.
 Fees: Additional fee required.

-An introduction to Engineering computer-aided design and rapid prototyping.
-Use of design tools, such as AutoCAD and SolidWorks, along with a 3D printer, and a CNC mill to fabricate rapid prototype parts.
-Drawings include pictorial, orthographic projection, auxiliary, and section views.
+An introduction to engineering computer-aided design and rapid prototyping.
+Use of design tools, such as AutoCAD and SolidWorks, along with 3D printing, and CNC milling to fabricate rapid prototype designs.
 Fees: Additional fee required.

 ENGR2100 Engineering Statics (3)

 Resultants of forces, moments and couples, centroids, area moments of inertia, beams, free body diagrams, two- and three-dimensional equilibrium systems, trusses, frames, and friction.
+Fees: Additional fee required.
 Prerequisites: MATH2510, ENGR1050, PHYS2110

 ENGR2200 Digital Systems (3)

 Analysis and design of basic combinatorial and sequential logic, Boolean algebra, Karnaugh maps, counters, adders, shift registers, multiplexers, and latches.
 ADC and DAC data conversion, field programmable gate arrays (FPGA's) and application-specific integrated circuits (ASIC'S).
-Concurrent: ENGR2200L Prerequisites: ENGR1010 or COMP1220 Corequisites: COMP2220
+Concurrent: ENGR2200L Fees: Additional fee required.
+Prerequisites: ENGR1010 or COMP1220 Corequisites: COMP2220

 ENGR2200L Digital Systems Laboratory (1)